 College History

 Victor Valley College, located in Victorville, California, was established in 1961.
 It began as a part of the Victor Valley Union High School district, providing college-level courses to high school students.
 In 1965, the college gained its own district and was separated from the high school district.
-Since then, it has grown into a thriving community college serving the needs of around 17,000 students annually.
+Since then, it has grown into a thriving community college serving the needs of well over 20,000 students annually.

 In its early days, the college was located in temporary buildings on the Victor Valley High School campus.
 In the mid-1960s, the current 253-acre campus was purchased, and construction began on permanent facilities.
 The first buildings were completed in 1967, and the campus continued to expand over the years to include additional classrooms, labs, and administrative buildings.
 The campus also featured athletic fields, a swimming pool, and a performing arts center.